CSUFTitanRover/TitanRover2018/homebase/user-interface/src/components/DefaultChart/README.md

-### Purpose

-The DefaultChart is meant to be used when you want to load data in and have it displayed statically.
-The typical use case for this would be querying saved data from a database to load into the chart.

-Feel free to mess around with the example by adding in new data points or changing the chart type
+Feel free to mess around with the example by adding in new data points or changing the chart type.

 ```js
 const d = [